Six-dimensional time-space crystalline structures: Abstract

 \section{Abstract}

-Time crystals are characterized by regularity that single-particle or many-body systems manifest in the time domain, closely resembling the spatial regularity of ordinary space crystals.
-Here we show that time and space crystalline structures can be combined together and even six-dimensional time-space crystals can be realized.
-As an example, we demonstrate that such time-space crystals can reveal the six-dimensional quantum Hall effect quantified by the third Chern number.
+Time crystalline structures are characterized by regularity that single-particle or many-body systems manifest in the time domain, closely resembling the spatial regularity of ordinary space crystals.
+Here we show that time and space crystalline structures can be combined together and even six-dimensional time-space lattices can be realized.
+As an example, we demonstrate that such time-space crystalline structures can reveal the six-dimensional quantum Hall effect quantified by the third Chern number.